 - Pencil Control – if you print off the black and white version they can practice their pencil control and develop hand strength through coloring.

 This St. Patrick’s Day craft will also give them a chance to practice their concentration and perseverance skills as they may find it tricky to place the pieces exactly where they want them to go.

 How To Prepare This Build a Leprechaun Craft?

-First you’re going to want to download the free build a leprechaun craft printables by clicking on the image below – I’ve made a color and a black and white version!
+First you’re going to want to download the build a leprechaun craft printables by clicking on the download box at the bottom of the page – I’ve made a color and a black and white version!